jorel-zhou/jorel-zhou.github.io/README.md

 It is automatically transformed by [mkdocs](https://www.mkdocs.org/) into a static site whenever I push this repository to GitHub.

-I want to have my work experience, ideas, some interesting articles, some markdown documents and memo saving in this site.
+I'd like to have my work experience, ideas, some interesting articles, some markdown documents and memo saving in this site.

 ## License